tct48/PBLGPS_Hero/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
 (ชอบเค็ม ๆ)

+## When you want to ng serve this project
+npm install --save-dev @angular-devkit/build-angular

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.